rtarun/IEOR4570/README.md

 # IEOR4570
-code from Data Mining course
+my attempts at implementing the stuff I learn in the Data Mining course.